PostgresGUI/website/notes/privacy-policy.md

 ## Future Changes to the App

-Currently, PostgresMac is a completely local application with no data collection.
+Currently, PostgresGUI is a completely local application with no data collection.
 If we ever introduce features that involve data collection, cloud synchronization, or online services:

 - This Privacy Policy will be updated accordingly
 - Users will be clearly notified before any such features are enabled